cc-tweaked/CC-Tweaked/doc/guides/gps_setup.md

 Where `x`, `y`, and `z` are the respective coordinates of the CC computer.
 The easiest way to get the computer's coordinates is to look at it and press `F3`, its coordinates can then be found on the right side of the screen as `Targeted Block`.

 :::note Why use MC's coordinates?
 CC doesn't care if you use Minecraft's coordinate system, so long as all of the GPS hosts with overlapping ranges use the same reference point (requesting computers will get confused if hosts have different reference points).
 However, using MC's coordinate system does provide a nice standard to adopt server-wide.
-It also is good to use as command computers use it when they cheat to find their position with @{gps.locate}.
+It also is consistaint with how command computers get their location, they use MC's command system to get their block which returns that in MC's coordinate system.
 :::

 :::note Modem messages come from the computer's position, not the modem's